A Beginner’s Guide to AI Data Collection

 Bad Data – What Is It?

-Bad Data Bad data is any data that is irrelevant, incorrect, incomplete or biased.
+Bad data Bad data is any data that is irrelevant, incorrect, incomplete or biased.
 Thanks to poorly-defined data collection strategies, most data scientists and annotation experts are forced to work on bad data.

 The difference between unstructured and bad data is that insights in unstructured data are all over the place.
 But in essence, they could be useful regardless.
 By spending additional time, data scientists would still be able to extract relevant information from unstructured datasets.
 However, that’s not the case with bad data.
 These datasets contain no/limited insights or information that is valuable or relevant to your AI project or its training purposes.